-We are exposed to market risks associated with changes in foreign currency exchange rates.
-We have significant international operations.
+We are exposed to market risks associated with changes in foreign currency exchange rates due to our significant international operations.
 The net assets and liabilities of these operations are exposed to changes in currency exchange rates.
 These operations may also have net assets and liabilities not denominated in their functional currency, which exposes us to changes in foreign currency exchange rates that impact income.
 We currently do not have any derivative financial instruments outstanding to mitigate foreign currency risk.
 In the future, we may utilize derivative instruments to manage the risk of fluctuations in foreign currency exchange rates related to the potential impact these changes could have on future earnings and forecasted cash flows.
-We recorded foreign currency gains of \$1.3 million and \$3.6 million in our statements of operations during the three months ended March 31, 2017 and 2016, respectively.
+We recorded foreign currency gains of \$1.9 million and \$5.5 million in our statements of operations during the six months ended June 30, 2017 and 2016, respectively.
 Our foreign currency gains are primarily due to exchange rate fluctuations related to monetary asset balances denominated in currencies other than the functional currency, including foreign currency exchange rate changes recorded on intercompany obligations.
-Our material exchange rate exposure relates to intercompany loans to a subsidiary whose functional currency is the Brazilian Real, which loans carried balances of \$33.8 million U.S. dollars as of March 31, 2017.
-Our foreign currency gains included translation gains of \$1.5 million and \$4.6 million during the three months ended March 31, 2017 and 2016, respectively, related to the functional currency remeasurement of our foreign subsidiaries' non-functional currency denominated intercompany obligations.
-Changes in exchange rates may create gains or losses in future periods to the extent we maintain net assets and liabilities not denominated in the functional currency.
+Our material exchange rate exposure relates to intercompany loans to a subsidiary whose functional currency is the Brazilian Real, which loans carried balances of \$30.2 million U.S. dollars as of June 30, 2017.
+Foreign currency gains during the six months ended June 30, 2016 included translation gains of \$7.5 million related to the currency remeasurement of our foreign subsidiaries' non-functional currency denominated intercompany obligations.
+Additionally, during the six months ended June 30, 2016, we recognized a loss of \$0.5 million on forward currency exchange contracts that offset exchange rate exposure related to intercompany loans to a subsidiary whose functional currency is the Brazilian Real.
+Changes in exchange rates may create gains or losses in future periods to the extent we maintain net assets and liabilities not denominated in the